 Individuals with fifth disease are most infectious before the onset of symptoms and are unlikely to be contagious after the development of the rash.
 This makes efforts to prevent exposure difficult.

 I don’t remember ever having fifth disease.
-Can I develop the infection?
+Should I be tested?

-Because fifth disease is a mild illness, many adults may not be aware that they have had it, especially since many people do not have symptoms.
+Because fifth disease is a mild illness, and most people get infected as children, many adults may not remember if they ever had it.
 About 50% of adults have had the infection, have antibodies to the virus, and are immune.
 These antibodies prevent infection for you and your unborn baby.
-A blood test can be done to look for the antibodies and tell if you have had a recent infection or are not immune.
+A blood test can be done to look for the antibodies and tell if you have had the infection or are not immune.
 Once you have had fifth disease, it’s very rare to be re-infected.

-I don’t think I’ve had fifth disease and I am an elementary school teacher.
+I don’t think I’ve had fifth disease and I am a pre- school teacher.
 Could I be exposed at work?

-Many women in occupations such as daycare settings and teaching have antibodies to parvovirus B19 and are not at risk for infection.
+Many women that work with children have antibodies to parvovirus B19 and are not at risk for infection.
 You can ask your health care provider to do a blood test for antibodies to parvovirus B19 to see if you are immune to fifth disease.
-If you are not immune to the disease, there is a 20-30% risk that you will be infected after exposure in a school or daycare setting.
-You can lower your risk of infection by practicing good hygiene such as washing your hands regularly and avoiding sharing food or drinks.
+If you are not immune to the disease, and work with children, there is a risk that you will be infected.
+You can lower your risk of infection by practicing good hygiene such as washing your hands regularly and not sharing food or drinks.

 My children had fifth disease about 3 weeks ago and now my joints are sore.
 I am pregnant.
 Could I have fifth disease?